 Unsurprisingly, financial problems encountered by startups are a top reason for their demise at 16%.
 If you don’t properly manage your startup finances, it can be a recipe for business failure.
 Failed startups should serve as a lesson for every novice entrepreneur looking to launch their business this year.

-This article covers financial mistakes every startup must avoid at all costs.
+This article covers 8 Financial Mistakes for Startups that must be avoided at all costs.
 Keep on reading to learn more about managing your business finances.

 Common Startup Financial Mistakes to Avoid